patronus-ai/patronus-py/docs/experiments/evaluators.md

 5. **Handle edge cases gracefully**: Consider what happens with empty inputs, very long texts, etc.
 6. **Reuse evaluators across experiments**: Create a library of evaluators for consistent assessment
 7. **Use consistent weights**: When using evaluator weights, maintain consistency across experiments for the same evaluators
+8. **Consider weight distribution**: When using weights, consider making them sum to 1.0 for clearer interpretation of relative importance (e.g., 0.4, 0.3, 0.3 rather than 0.1, 0.1, 0.1)
-8. **Document weight rationale**: Consider documenting why specific weights were chosen for your evaluation strategy
+9. **Document weight rationale**: Consider documenting why specific weights were chosen for your evaluation strategy

 Next, we'll explore advanced features of the Patronus Experimentation Framework.